DrNaeemOdat/InternetProgramming/README.md

 This repo has most of the files that are discussed and written in the class.

-You have a right to download and use these files.
+You have the right to download and use these files.